 Application instructions (updated)

-The application process for the October 2016 traineeship intake is now open.
-The deadline for submitting applications is 1 June 2016 (midnight, UK Time).
+The application process for the October 2016 traineeship intake is now closed.
+The deadline for submitting applications was 1 June 2016 (midnight, UK Time).

 |Deadline for receipt of application forms||1 June 2016 (midnight, UK Time)|